gesteves91/artifact-fase-santos-23/README.md

 #### Explanations

 Inside the [explanations](explanations/) folder, we have all SHAP explanations for each target.
-Since SHAP uses a more visual approach, the practitioners first have to understand how to interpret them.
-For instance, observe the explanation for the God Class [PUT IMAGE].
-[EXPLAIN HOW TO INTERPRET]

 ### Features

-The complete list of features is available in the [features](folder here) folder.
+The complete list of features is available in the [features](features/) folder.
 There two files in this folder:

 - [features.md](features/features.md): contains the list of features used in the study with the considered correlation.
 - [OpenStaticAnalyzer-1.0-Metrics.html](features/OpenStaticAnalyzer-1.0-Metrics.html): contains the list of features with a brief description.

 ### Models

-The models created in the study are available in the [models](models/) folder.
+The models created in the study are available inthe [models](models/) folder.
 Each target has its own `pickle` file.
 Note that some files are too large for GitHub storage, and you have to unzip the `zip` files to use the models (defect, gc, lc, and sc).

 ### Notebooks